firstclasspostcodes/github-action/README.md

 # GitHub Action

-The actions in this repository, help us to deploy with AWS CloudFormation & integrate with our AWS environment, using GitHub actions.
+The actions defined in this repository, help us to deploy with AWS CloudFormation & integrate with our AWS environment, using GitHub actions.

 Included actions help you to:

-* Package AWS templates `aws cloudformation package`.
+- Package AWS templates `aws cloudformation package`.
-* Create/Update AWS CloudFormation stacks.
+- Create/Update AWS CloudFormation stacks.
-* Delete AWS CloudFormation stacks.
+- Delete AWS CloudFormation stacks.
-* Read stack outputs and output them as step outputs.
+- Read stack outputs and output them as step outputs.
-* Read SSM Parameter Store parameters and output them as step outputs.
+- Read SSM Parameter Store parameters and output them as step outputs.
-* Trigger workflows when certain AWS EventBridge / CloudWatch events are triggered.
+- Trigger workflows when certain AWS EventBridge / CloudWatch events are triggered.

 Below is an example of its usage: